RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 In order to use the Kubernetes plugin, Roadie needs:
  * An Assumed Role to fetch the resources from your cluster
  * The name of your cluster
- * URL of the loadbalancer/entry point to your kubernetes cluster
+ * URL of the loadbalancer/entry point to your Kubernetes cluster

-These are set within backstage at the following url:
+These are set within Roadie at the following url:

 ```text
 https://<tenant-name>.roadie.so/administration/settings/kubernetes